yusale9/student-showcase/student-work/2023/Jacob-Sacks/API-final-project/readme.md

 ```

-#### Acknowledgements
-This API documentation project is based on an exercise created by <a href="https://www.linkedin.com/feed/update/urn:li:activity:6626465471241732096/">Alex Feidler</a>.
-This API documentation is adapted from a template provided by <a href="https://thegooddocsproject.dev/">The Good Docs Project</a>.
+> This API documentation is adapted from a template provided by <a href="https://thegooddocsproject.dev/">The Good Docs Project</a>.
+This project is based on an exercise created by <a href="https://www.linkedin.com/feed/update/urn:li:activity:6626465471241732096/">Alex Feidler</a>.